FollowTheProcess/cli/README.md

 `cli` validates heavily and returns errors for you to handle.
 By contrast [spf13/cobra] (and [spf13/pflag]) panic in a number of conditions including:

-- Duplicate subcommand being added
+- Duplicate subcommand added
+- Command adding itself as a subcommand
 - Duplicate flag added
 - Invalid shorthand flag letter

 The design of `cli` is such that commands are instantiated with `cli.New` and a number of [functional options].
 These options are in charge of configuring your command and each will perform validation prior to applying the setting.

-These errors are joined and bubbled up to you in one go via `cli.New` so you don't have to play error whack-a-mole.
+These errors are joined and bubbled up to you in one go via `cli.New` so you don't have to play error whack-a-mole, and more importantly your application won't panic!

 #### 🧘🏻 Keep it Simple

-`cli` has a tiny public interface and gives you only what you need to build amazing CLI apps, no more confusing options and hundreds of struct fields.
+`cli` has an intentionally tiny public interface and gives you only what you need to build amazing CLI apps, no more confusing options and hundreds of struct fields.

 There is one and only one way to do things (and that is *usually* to use an option in `cli.New`)